swiftlang/swift-evolution/proposals/0065-collections-move-indices.md

 allowed for any `T` conforming to `Equatable`.
-As a consequence, most interesting range operations, such as containment checks, would be unavailable unless `T` were also `Comparable`, and we'd be unable to provide comple bounds-checking in the general case.
+As a consequence, most interesting range operations, such as containment checks, would be unavailable unless `T` were also `Comparable`, and we'd be unable to provide bounds-checking in the general case.

 That said, the requirement has real benefits.
 For example, it allows us to support distance measurement between arbitrary indices, even in